digicatapult/inteli-api/docs/tokenFormats/order.md

 #### Outputs

 `[RECIPE]`
-So that the recipe is available to be used again, a new token for each recipe in the order is created,
+So that the recipe is available to be used again, a new token for each recipe in the order is created.

 | Roles                | Metadata                 |
 | :------------------- | :----------------------- |